 To help us in a formal way with their experience and wisdom, at the Spring Gathering in Malibu 2012, the California Men’s Gatherings inaugurated a Circle of Elders.
-Since we started over 35 years ago, we have always felt the need for elders, benefitted from them, and honored them.
+Since we started over 35 years ago, we have always felt the need for elders, benefited from them, and honored them.
 Now we have a formal role for Elders.

 Into the Circle of Elders we invite men with longtime service to the CMG, demonstrated commitment to CMG values, and who are respected for their wisdom and heart.
 CMG Elders are willing to serve the CMG when they are needed to hear concerns or when they feel the need to speak.